dlodola/public/readme.md

 A good place to start is by visiting the [project page](https://dlodola.github.io/public/).

-## Some useful jupyter notebooks 📔
+## Some useful Jupyter notebooks 📔

 Below is a list of jupyter notebooks that demonstrate solutions to various day-to-day tasks.
 You can launch an interactive jupyter notebook session in [Binder](https://mybinder.org) by clicking on the logo at the top of this page.
 All the notebooks are to be found in the `jupyter` folder.